-We see a similar dynamic in how the topthree most important innovation sources for companies are shifting (Figure 9).
-For example, only 8% of companies agreed that universities were one of their top-three innovation sources five years ago.
-Today, this number has grown to 40%.
-At the same time, some traditional innovation sources are becoming notably less important to companies, such as business unit staff, suppliers, or customers.
-Some of the projections on what will be important in five years are likely to be based on hype.
-For example, many more firms believe that crowd will be one of their three most-important sources in five years than are currently using this innovation source!
-This suggests that many are making this judgment without any direct experience and thus that this projection is less reliable.
+We see a similar dynamic in how the top three most important innovation sources for companies are shifting (Figure 9).
+For example, only 8% of companies agreed that universities were one of their top three innovation sources five years ago.
+Now, they are 40% of saying so.
+At the same time, some traditional sources are becoming notably less important to companies, such as business unit staff, suppliers or customers.
+Moreover, some of the projections around what will be important in five years are likely to be based on hype.
+One of the reasons for this is that far more firms now believe that crowd will be one of their three most important sources in five years than those currently using them; this suggests that many are making this judgment without any direct experience.